Christina1281995/spatial_database_festival_backend/README.md

 ### Psycopg2

 To create dynamic queries into a spatial database, there must be some form of user interaction.
 At the outset of this project I had no previous experience with any other postgres interaction points other than PG admin and QGIS.
 Both of those are direct communication channels with the database, where SQL statements are directly entered.
 In order **to mediate, narrate, control and guide a user around the data that is in such a spatial database, there must be an additional step in between the database (or PG admin) and the user**.
 The user should not need to worry about the queries and data flow to and from the database.
 Likewise, there should be minimal risk of the user damaging the data or inserting erroneous data.
 For all of those reasons, I searched the internet for an adequate "in-between" tool, and found [psycopg2](https://pypi.org/project/psycopg2/).
+It is the main database connector for the python language.
+By making use of it, I was able to work with both the user and the data.
+The finished programme consists of 3 python files:
+1. The "main.py" file which only contains the execution logic for the programme.
+It calls the relevant functions.
+2. The "functions.py" file contains all the functionalities needed to set up the database and execute the queries according to the user input.
+It also includes the function for a [tkinter](https://docs.python.org/3/library/tkinter.html) pop-up window with a map showing some relevant spatial information of the query.
+3. The "locations.py" file containing some spatial information in the format that tkinter requires it for the map (which is a very different format than the geom datatypes available with postgres).
+If the geometry could have been converted from the database tables' geom columns I would rather have done that, but I couldn't quite work out how to reformat it so much in an automated way.

 ### Data Model

 A first concept for the database was created through simple brainstorming on the topic of "what would be a good use for an app during a festival?" and "what would I use an app for at a festival?".
 Based on those notes, a few key entities were identified: tents, tent areas, stages, performers, events, food stalls, food areas.
 With those entities in mind a set of concrete questions was developed which queries into the database should answer.
 With those entities and the questions / plain-text queries in mind, a data model was sketched (see image below).
 This data model is intentionally kept simple.
 It is **only as complex as it needs to be for the intended queries.
 As such, it is "fit for purpose"**.
+The decisions for the cardinalities are, of course, debatable.
+They were determined by my own decision: e.g. that a performer only belongs to one stage and one event.

 <br>